isomerpages/nlb-biblioasia/_podcast/He Wrote the National Pledge/Transcript.md

 third_nav_title: He Wrote the National Pledge
 ---
 <p><strong>Irene</strong>
-<br>When he became foreign minister in ’65, he was actually in Malaysia on
+<br>When he became foreign minister in ’65, he was actually in Malaysia.
+And
-the 8th of August.
-The appointment was made.
-He only arrived back in Singapore on the ninth.
-And so when he arrived in the airport, the questions were being fired by the reporter.
+so when he arrived at the airport, the questions were being fired by the reporter.
 What is Singapore’s foreign policy?
 He had to literally make it up on the fly.
 He was unbriefed.
 He didn’t even have a chance to meet the Prime Minister Lee Kuan Yew yet.
 He had no discussion with his cabinet colleagues about what should be Singapore’s foreign policy.
 He formed it right from the get-go.</p>
 <p><strong>Jimmy</strong>
 <br>On the fly, as it were.</p>
 <p><strong>Irene</strong>